kleineluka/burial/README.md

 # Documentation 🥩
 Please view the [Wiki](https://github.com/kleineluka/burial/wiki)!
 For help installing, go to the [Installation and Help page](https://github.com/kleineluka/burial/wiki/Installation-and-Help).
 For further help, check out the [Problems and Questions page](https://github.com/kleineluka/burial/wiki/Problems-and-Questions).
 And if all else fails? ~~Practice demonic magic with your favourite sibling-~~ Open an [issue on Github](https://github.com/kleineluka/burial/issues) or [contact me!](https://github.com/kleineluka).

+Want your mod featured in Burial?
+Submit it to the [Llamawa.re Mod Depository](https://github.com/Llamaware/Llamaware.github.io) here!
+If you want your modpack featured in Burial, please fork this repo with an updated [modpacks.json](https://github.com/kleineluka/burial/blob/main/api/modpacks.json)!

 The tech stack is a Rust back-end (Tauri framework), a web front-end (minimal dependencies), Python scripts to aid in development, TypeScript (Deno) for code deobfuscation, and Javascript for game modification.
 Wanna help?
 Check out the [Contributing page](https://github.com/kleineluka/burial/wiki/Contributing) on the Wiki~

 <!-- Roadmap -->